Gender representation on corporate boards of directors: Impact

 Other studies have found no evidence of a positive relationship between gender diversity and firm performance.
 A study by Ian Gregory-Smith, Brian G.M.
 Main and Charles A. O'Reilly III on companies listed on the FTSE 350 found no significant relationship between having a female director and company performance as measured by shareholder return, return on assets, return on equity and price to book ratio.
 In an interview with 45 corporate insiders, Lissa Broome, John Conley and Kimberly Krawiec found that insiders have difficulty with isolating the particular manner in which female directors contribute solely on the basis of their gender.
 Further, in the context of emerging economies, the study on Malaysian firms found gender diversity to have a negative effect on firm value in government owned companies, suggesting that the relationship between female directors and firm value might vary across company types.

 Another study on 30 companies with female directors in the United Kingdom, United States and Ghana found that having a minority female board representation does not affect board performance.
 This is in line with previous research based on 50 female directors that concluded at least 3 female directors is required to improve a company's corporate governance.

 According to a 2019 study in The Review of Economic Studies, Norway's gender quota "had very little discernible impact on women in business beyond its direct effect on the women who made it into boardrooms."
 According to a 2019 study in the journal Electoral Studies, Norway's adoption of the gender quota did not have a spillover on politics.
 It did not lead to greater political representation among women.
+A 2025 study found that among nine European countries that adopted gender quotas on corporate boards over the period 2005-2021, "the female share of nonexecutive directors increased by 20 percentage points within 6 years after a quotas' adoption" but "women's representation among CEOs or other senior executives hardly changed."